This version of our terms will apply from 17 October 2022. If you would like to see the terms that apply until 17 October 2022, please click here.

 Paying fees or other amounts you owe us (other than third-party fees for making or receiving payments)

 The fees you may have to pay us are listed in our Fees page.
 If you owe us fees (other than third-party fees for making or receiving a payment) or any other amount, we'll take the amount you owe us from your account, in the currency of the country you live in (your base currency).
 If not enough money in your account is held in your base currency, we'll take the equivalent value from money you hold in another currency.
 If you don't have enough money in your account to pay the fees or other amounts you owe us, we might recover the amount in another way, as explained above.

-This section 27 apply to you only if you are micro-enterprise - a business which employs fewer than 10 persons and whose annual turnover and/or annual balance sheet total does not exceed EUR 2 million.
+This section 27 applies to you only if you are a micro-enterprise - a business which employs fewer than 10 persons and whose annual turnover and/or annual balance sheet total does not exceed EUR 2 million.

 Revolut Card payments

 You can ask us to refund an amount taken from your account if all of the following apply: